 Just because data is not personal information or PII, that does not mean that it is not sensitive information; moreover, whether any given information is sensitive may vary from user to user.
 Data to consider if sensitive includes: financial data, credentials, health information, location, or credentials.
-When this data is exposed to the web, steps should be taken to mitigate the risk of exposing it; for example:
+When this data is exposed to the web, steps should be taken to mitigate the risk of exposing it.

 Geolocation information can serve many use cases at a much less granular precision than the user agent can offer.
 For instance, a restaurant recommendation can be generated by asking for a user’s city-level location rather than a position accurate to the centimeter.

-A Geofencing proposal [GEOFENCING] ties itself to service workers and therefore to encrypted and authenticated origins.
+A Geofencing proposal [GEOFENCING-EXPLAINED] ties itself to service workers and therefore to encrypted and authenticated origins.

 2.5.
 Does this specification introduce new state for an origin that persists across browsing sessions?

 Allowing an origin to persist data on a user’s device across browsing sessions introduces the risk that this state may be used to track a user without their knowledge or control, either in a first party or third party contexts.
 New state persistence mechanisms should not be introduced without mitigations to prevent it from being used to track users across domains or without control over clearing this state.
 And, are there specific caches that a user agent should specially consider?

 Service Worker [SERVICE-WORKERS] intercept all requests made by an origin, allowing sites to function perfectly even when offline.
 A maliciously-injected service worker, however, would be devastating (as documented in Service Workers §6 Security Considerations).
 They mitigate the risks an active network attacker or XSS vulnerability present by requiring an encrypted and authenticated connection in order to register a service worker.